Jay Wright Forrester: System dynamics

 Forrester was the founder of system dynamics, which deals with the simulation of interactions between objects in dynamic systems.
 Industrial Dynamics was the first book Forrester wrote using system dynamics to analyze industrial business cycles.
 Several years later, interactions with former Boston Mayor John F. Collins led Forrester to write Urban Dynamics, which sparked an ongoing debate on the feasibility of modeling broader social problems.
 The book went on to influence the video game SimCity.

 Forrester's 1971 paper 'Counterintuitive Behavior of Social Systems' argued that the use of computerized system models to inform social policy was superior to simple debate, both in generating insight into the root causes of problems and in understanding the likely effects of proposed solutions.
 He characterized normal debate and discussion as being dominated by inexact mental models:

 The mental model is fuzzy.
 It is incomplete.
 It is imprecisely stated.
 Furthermore, within one individual, a mental model changes with time and even during the flow of a single conversation.
 The human mind assembles a few relationships to fit the context of a discussion.
 As the subject shifts so does the model.
 When only a single topic is being discussed, each participant in a conversation employs a different mental model to interpret the subject.
 Fundamental assumptions differ but are never brought into the open.
 Goals are different and are left unstated.
 It is little wonder that compromise takes so long.
 And it is not surprising that consensus leads to laws and programs that fail in their objectives or produce new difficulties greater than those that have been relieved.

 The paper summarized the results of a previous study on the system dynamics governing the economies of urban centers, which showed "how industry, housing, and people interact with each other as a city grows and decays."
 The study's findings, presented more fully in Forrester's 1969 book Urban Dynamics, suggested that the root cause of depressed economic conditions was a shortage of job opportunities relative to the population level, and that the most popular solutions proposed at the time (e.g. increasing low-income housing availability, or reducing real estate taxes) counter-intuitively would worsen the situation by increasing this relative shortage.
 The paper further argued that measures to reduce the shortage—such as converting land use from housing to industry, or increasing real estate taxes to spur property redevelopment—would be similarly counter-effective.

 Systems thinking

-Systems thinking, a paradigm of profound interconnectedness, sprang from the pioneering efforts of theoretical biologist Ludwig von Bertalanffy, alongside the extraordinary contributions of Jay Wright Forrester, a distinguished management theorist and systems scientist whose innovative vision shaped its core.
-Together with other luminaries, their groundbreaking work laid the foundation for this transformative framework, which reached its apogee in the 1990s with the publication of Peter Senge’s seminal bestseller, The Fifth Discipline, illuminating its principles for a global audience.
+Systems thinking, a paradigm of profound interconnectedness, sprang from the pioneering efforts of theoretical biologist Ludwig von Bertalanffy, alongside the contributions of Jay Wright Forrester, a management theorist and systems scientist whose innovative vision shaped its core.
+Together with other scientists, their groundbreaking work laid the foundation for this transformative framework, which reached its apogee in the 1990s with the publication of Peter Senge’s seminal bestseller, The Fifth Discipline, illuminating its principles for a global audience.